Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: Introduction

-\item We propose a novel RSMA-enabled low-altitude economic network framework, in which multiple AeBSs sharing the same frequency band are deployed to support ground users (GUs) with URLLC services.
-Then we formulate an optimization problem to jointly optimize AeBS deployment, user association, and resource allocation, with the objective of maximizing the achievable sum rate and coverage rate, while considering URLLC rate requirements and AeBS power constraints. \item We develop a novel GenAI-driven optimization algorithm JSGD to solve this challenging mixed-integer nonlinear programming (MINLP) problem, which distinguishes our work from existing studies.
+\item We propose a novel RSMA-enabled low-altitude wireless network framework, in which multiple AeBSs sharing the same frequency band are deployed to support ground users (GUs) with URLLC services.
+Then we formulate an optimization problem to jointly optimize AeBS deployment, user association, and resource allocation, with the objective of maximizing the achievable sum rate and coverage rate, while considering URLLC rate requirements and AeBS power constraints. \item We develop a novel \textbf{j}oint \textbf{s}uccessive convex approximation and \textbf{g}raph \textbf{d}iffusion (JSGD) optimization framework to solve this challenging mixed-integer nonlinear programming (MINLP) problem, which distinguishes our work from existing studies.
 Specifically, we transform the AeBS deployment and user association subproblem into a graph optimization model, where AeBSs and GUs are treated as nodes, and their associations are viewed as potential edges.
 Leveraging a graph diffusion architecture, JSGD effectively optimizes the joint deployment and association strategy using a denoising process.
-Furthermore, we adopt the successive convex approximation (SCA) algorithm for joint beamforming and rate allocation to solve the resource allocation subproblem. \item Simulation results validate the effectiveness of the proposed algorithm, demonstrating superior performance over existing decision-based AI baselines in terms of achievable sum rate, coverage, and convergence speed.
+Furthermore, we adopt the successive convex approximation (SCA) algorithm for joint beamforming and rate allocation to solve the resource allocation subproblem. \item Simulation results validate the effectiveness of the proposed algorithm, demonstrating superior performance over existing decision-based AI baselines in terms of achievable sum rate, coverage rate, and convergence speed.
 Unlike traditional baselines that lack adequate exploration and global information utilization, JSGD exhibits excellent exploration capabilities through the denoising process, resulting in higher rewards.
-Furthermore, integrating JSGD with RSMA significantly outperforms conventional SDMA and NOMA schemes in terms of throughput and coverage. \end{itemize}
+Furthermore, integrating JSGD with RSMA significantly outperforms conventional SDMA and NOMA schemes in terms of sum rate and coverage rate. \end{itemize}

 The remainder of the paper is organized as follows.
 Section~\ref{sec_model} describes the system model and formulates the corresponding optimization problem.
 Section~\ref{algorithm} presents the proposed optimization algorithm.
 Section~\ref{sec_simulation} conducts the simulation experiments and analyzes the numerical results.
 Finally, Section~\ref{sec_conclusion} concludes the content of the paper.